ipython/ipython/docs/source/whatsnew/github-stats-3.rst

 Issues closed in the 3.x development cycle
 ==========================================

-Issues closed in 3.0b1
+Issues closed in 3.0
 ----------------------

 GitHub stats for 2014/04/09 - 2015/01/30

 These lists are automatically generated, and may be incomplete or contain duplicates.

-We closed 868 issues and merged 421 pull requests.
+We closed 422 issues and merged 869 pull requests.
-The full list can be seen `on GitHub <https://github.com/ipython/ipython/milestone/3.0>`
+The full list can be found `on GitHub <https://github.com/ipython/ipython/milestone/3.0>`

-The following 157 authors contributed 5697 commits.
+The following 152 authors contributed 5697 commits.

 * Adam Hodgen
-* ajholyoake
+* A. J. Holyoake
 * Amin Bandali
 * Andreas Amann
 * Andrew Dawes